 - Basmati Rice: This is a key ingredient in most biryani recipes, including those from outside India, such as Pakistani and Afghani biryani.
 Please keep in mind that basmati rice is not the same as long-grain rice.
 Basmati has long grains as well as a distinct fragrance and flavor.
 Look for aged basmati rice that has been aged for a minimum of 1-2 years.

 Fried onions are a key ingredient in this dish, and they must be done correctly.
 Onions are sliced and browned in oil over medium heat.
 They don’t have to be extra crispy, but they should be a deep golden brown and not burnt.
 You can also use store-bought fried onions, which are now widely available in supermarkets.

 When purchasing rice for the biryani, make sure to select ‘basmati rice’ rather than long-grain rice.
-While they may appear to be the same at first glance, good quality basmati rice is fragrant and has thin and long grains, as opposed to long grain rice, which has fatter grains and almost no fragrance.
-To achieve the desired doneness (70%), the basmati rice is cooked for 5 minutes in boiling water with whole spices and salt.
+While they may appear to be the same at first glance, good-quality basmati rice is fragrant and has thin and long grains, as opposed to long-grain rice, which has fatter grains and almost no fragrance.
+Basmati rice is cooked for 5 minutes in boiling water with whole spices and salt to get it to the right level of doneness, which is 70%.
 Drain the rice thoroughly to remove any excess water.
-When we finally cook the rice with the chicken, it will continue to steam, absorbing all of the flavor and perfume from the chicken, saffron, mint leaves, and coriander.
+When we finally cook the rice with the chicken, it will continue to steam and soak up all of the chicken, saffron, mint leaves, and coriander’s flavor and scent.

 How To Marinate Chicken For Biryani